Northeast Rural Philanthropy Days

 Rural Philanthropy Days (RPD) is a statewide program that provides nonprofit leaders the resources they need to lead effective and sustainable organizations.
 Northeast RPD serves nonprofit organizations in Cheyenne, Kit Carson, Lincoln, Logan, Morgan, Phillips, Sedgwick, Washington, and Yuma counties.

-Northeast Rural Philanthropy Days will take place June 8-10, 2016 in Phillips County.
-Registration will open April 4, 2016.
+Northeast Rural Philanthropy Days took place June 8-10, 2016 in Phillips County.

 RPD conferences convene nonprofits, funders and local governments to share ideas and develop collaborative opportunities in order to build the capacity of local organizations and communities to address regional social issues.
 These opportunities for rural community engagement include the pre-conference Listening Tour, Community Solutions Sessions, and additional capacity building in the years between conferences.